Cesme Aegean Coast, Turkey Travel Guide

 Standard Turkish immigration procedures apply for arrivals, including passport and visa checks.
 Have all documents ready.

-Çeşme bus terminal and ferry port have basic waiting areas and cafes for your comfort while awaiting departure.
+Çeşme bus terminal and ferry port possess basic waiting areas and cafes for your comfort while awaiting departure.
 These facilities support a comfortable wait or transition at the airport, bus terminal, or ferry port.

 International flights: 2-3 hours before.
 Domestic flights: 1.5-2 hours before.